Do your eating habits affect your child?

 Often families struggle to adopt long-lasting healthy lifestyles because of the underlying issues that cause them to overeat or rely on comfort foods in the first place.

-It’s very difficult to expect a child to switch to healthy food if they’re mimicking a parent’s unhealthy food behaviors, or if they are relying on food as a way to combat boredom, depression, anxiety or other negative feelings.
+It’s very difficult to expect a child to switch to healthy food if they’re mimicking a parent’s unhealthy food behaviours, or if they are relying on food as a way to combat boredom, depression, anxiety or other negative feelings.

 Depression and low self-esteem can also be the root cause of overeating and dislike of physical activity in children.
 Children are impressionable and this can, in turn, cause them to reject their own bodies.